 Patient counseling, also, is another major specialty in pharmacy.
 One can earn around $145,000 or higher in one year.

 A pharmacist with entry-level qualifications and has less than 1 year of experience should expect to earn a total compensation (includes bonuses, tips, and overtime pay) of about $53.99 on average per hour based on about 400 salaries.

 A pharmacist having one to four years of experience earns a total average compensation of $55.55 based on 1,604 salaries.

 A pharmacist who has about 5-9 years of experience earns an average compensation of $58.74 based on 772 salaries.

 A pharmacist with 10-19 years of experience receives a total average compensation of $64.90 or more based on 750 salaries.

 Employees can earn an average compensation of about $60 in their late careers, that is, 20 years of experience or above.

-10 Highest Paying Companies for Pharmacists in Alaska
+10 Companies with Highest Pharmacist Salary in Alaska

 Pharmacists that earn the most are employed by some of the highest paying companies in Alaska.